Ludeme/LudiiAICompetition/README.md

 ## Important Dates
 - March/April 2022: Learning track games will be announced over March and April.
 - February-July 2022: Possibility to run agents on the Kilothon track.
-- The GGP and Learning tracks will be run (online) as part of the 25th Computer Olympiad (https://icga.org/?page_id=3468), which will be held in conjunction with IJCAI 2022 (https://ijcai-22.org/) in July
+- The GGP and Learning tracks will be run (online) as part of the 25th Computer Olympiad (https://icga.org/?page_id=3468), which will be held in conjunction with IJCAI 2022 (https://ijcai-22.org/) in July.
+Please be online thanks to the remote mode of Ludii 30 min before the beginning of each round.
-- 25 July = 2 rounds (one the morning and one the afternoon)
+- 25 July = 2 rounds (one at 10 am, one at 2 pm)
-- 26 July = 2 rounds (one the morning and one the afternoon)
+- 26 July = 2 rounds (one at 10 am, one at 2 pm)
-- 27 July = 2 rounds (one the morning and one the afternoon)
+- 27 July = 2 rounds (one at 10 am, one at 2 pm)
 - 29 July = Announcement of the results